Tebs-Lab/apis-in-python-4-session/04-making-APIs-and-beyond-crud/04-exercise/04-exercise-writeup.md

 ## The Tasks

-A route each for:
+### The Server

+Using FastAPI, create a server with one route each for performing the following tasks:

-* Download the day's judgements and save them each into a file
+* Download the day's judgements from Reddit and save them each into a file.
-* Process all the existing judgement files and determine the most wholesome (largest share of NTA votes)
+* Process all the existing judgement files and determine the most wholesome based on largest share of NTA votes.
     * Make a brand new file that is always named `current_most_wholesome`
 * A simple GET route that returns the contents of `current_most_wholesome` as JSON
 * Make or replace a private gist on your Github account so that it contains whatever the `current_most_wholesome` file contains

+**Note that:** You will have to make some decisions on your own about how and where to store these files, and what their format should be.

+### The Script

-A script that uses the API to:
+A script that uses the API server to:

 * Gets today's aholes
 * Refresh the current_most_wholesome
 * Updates the Github gist

-### Bonus Points
+## Bonus Points

+If you finish early, try adding these two routes to your server, and utilizing them in your script!

-* Add a POST route that allows you to manually add a story to the list of files
+* Add a POST route that allows you to manually add a story to the list of files.
-* Add a GET route that allows you to fetch the contents any story by it's file name
+    * Ensure whatever JSON data you persist has all (and only) the same values as your serialization format.
 * Add a DELETE route that allows you to delete all the existing files.